 In May of this year, 2013, I spent about $1300 for 28 days in Thailand, which covered Bangkok, Koh Samui, Koh Phangan and Koh Tao.
 Part of the $1300 was $430 on two weeks of unlimited diving.
 Subtract that way and your budget is $870.
 In that budget is two flights to/from Koh Samui for about $300.
 So, food/accommodations/transport can be had for about $570, if you exclude flying. about 7 years ago

 Agree with all the previous poster says about Thailand.
 Keep in mind that it is the rainy season at the moment, here in Hua Hin we get some rain almost every day.
 In addition to the beach scene, there is plenty of interest in the North around Chaing Mai and Pai.
 Trekking into the countryside to visit an ethnic village is big business here.
 If you are interested in WW2 history, Kanchanaburi has Burma railroad and river Kwai sites to visit as well as the famous tiger temple.
 Transport infrastructure is very good and inexpensive.
 Take the buses, the trains are slow and regularly run late. about 7 years ago

 In regard to Thailand, why not get off the beaten track a little?
 The south of Thailand is ho hum these days, although Prachuap Khiri Khan just south of Hua Hin was both a surprise and delight.

 Just south of Bueng Kan in the far north east is the most remarkable temple built on seven levels of a sandstone outcrop - hard to reach but wonderful because so few do.
-Or in the east you might explore less known Khymer temples at Pimai or Phanom Rung. over 4 years ago
+Or in the east you might explore less known Khymer temples at Pimai or Phanom Rung. about 7 years ago